Let’s talk about this little letter here: s.

 If you catch yourself mispronouncing the word, don’t be afraid to repeat yourself with the correct sound at the end.

-For more practice on voiced and voiceless sounds, be sure to check out my video on how to pronounce the -ed ending on past tense verbs like a native English speaker.
+For more practice on voiced and voiceless sounds, be sure to check out my video on how to pronounce the -ed ending on past tense verbs.